Transverse Muscle Cysts of the Tongue

 7. Ulceration if mucosa is thinned

-8. Intermittent pain with secondary infection
+8. Intermittent with secondary

 9. Drooling or increased salivation

-10. Tongue deviation if large and unilateral
+10. Tongue deviation if large and

 11. Feeling of fullness under tongue